 getOwners()– methods used to control relation between the action and visual components.

 It is recommended to implement actions using the declarative creation or by inheriting from the BaseAction class.
 Furthermore, there is a set of standard actions applicable for tables and picker components.
 You can also derive action classes from standard actions to modify their behavior or to intercept events.

 Visual components associated with an action can be of two types:

-ActionOwner.setAction()method of the component.
+ActionOwner.setAction()component method.
 At this point, the component replaces its properties with corresponding properties of the action (see components overview for details).

 ActionsHolder.addAction()method is used to add actions to the component.
 Implementation of this method in the component checks whether it already contains an action with the same identifier.
 If yes, then the existing action will be replaced with the new one.
-Therefore, it is possible, for example, to declare a standard action in a screen descriptor and then create a new one in the controller with different properties and add it to the component.
+Therefore, it is possible, for example, to declare a standard action in a screen descriptor and then create a new one in the controller with overridden methods and add it to the component.